Malaysian PM to give 'special' TV address amid talk of early election | Politics

 - Malaysia

-The address comes after the premier last week raised the prospect of an early election and dissolution of parliament.
-An election is not due until September 2023, but Ismail has been under pressure from some factions of his ruling coalition to hold the vote earlier for a stronger mandate and due to infighting.
+An election is not due until September 2023, but Ismail has been under increasing pressure from some factions of his ruling coalition to hold the vote earlier for a stronger mandate and due to infighting within the alliance.
+The prime minister will address the nation to give a "special message", he said in a Twitter post.
+He did not say what the speech would be about.

+The usual practice is for the prime minister to announce the dissolution of parliament, with the Election Commission then setting a date for polls.
+An election must be held within 60 days of dissolution of parliament.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)